Session Organizer

 Checklist vs Dynamic List

-For newer teachers, we built what we called the Command Center.
-This was a dynamically generated, sequential task queue that pulled from all of those content-level checklists and organized them into a single, prioritized "what to do next" list.
-Teachers who wanted to could run their whole week entirely from this view, with tasks that would cross off and archive as completed, a queue that would reprioritize automatically, and embedded progress tracking widgets that gave them real-time insights as to which students and skills needed extra attention.
+For newer teachers we built an additional scaffold called the Command Center.
+This was a dynamically populated, sequential task queue that pulled from all of those content-level checklists and organized them into a single, prioritized “what to do next” list of actions.
+Teachers who wanted to could run their entire week from this view, with tasks that would cross-off and archive as they were completed, and a queue that would reprioritize automatically along with teacher progression.
+Embedded along with this experience we provided progress tracking widgets that gave teachers real-time insights so they could pivot and modify their path as their live classroom dictated.

 AI-Assisted Development